BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 <p>
 Hampton is one of the towns on that coastline.
 Both condos I lived in in Hampton were right off a road that ran alongside the ocean.
-The road is called Ocean Boulevard.
+The road is named Ocean Boulevard.
 </p>

 <p>